Archaeology, heritage, landscape, and digital documentation

 What the mission does

-The project combines field archaeology, architectural recording, digital tools, and heritage protection to better understand the long history of settlement in the Central Bekaa region.
+The project combines field archaeology, landscape research, excavation, digital tools, and heritage protection to better understand settlement history in Central Bekaa and to safeguard threatened archaeological sites in the Anjar region.

 Heritage Protection

-Supporting the safeguarding of endangered sites threatened by rapid construction and land change.
+Supporting the protection of endangered archaeological heritage threatened by construction, land transformation, and environmental change.

 Central Bekaa Archaeological Mission